C4Q/AC3.2-APIs/README.md

       //    can handle errors gracefully
       let json = try JSONSerialization.jsonObject(with: data!, options: []) as!
 [String:AnyObject]

       // 3.
-We're interested in the value of the "results" key, which is what contains the dictionary representing
+We're interested in the value of the "results" key, which ends up being an array of dictionary objects each representing a user
       //    a User object
-      if let resultsJSON = json["results"] as?
-[String : AnyObject] {
+      if let resultsJSON = json["results"] as? [[String : AnyObject]] {

+        for result in resultsJSON {
-        // ...more parsing here...
+          // ...do your parsing here...

-        let user = User(firstName: first, lastName: last, username: user, emailAddress: email, thumbnailURL: thumb) print(user)
+          let newUser = User(firstName: first, lastName: last, username: user, emailAddress: email, thumbnailURL: thumb) print(newUser.firstName, newUser.lastName)
+        }
       }
     }
     catch {